Akaalis-code/y_youtube/Y_machine_learning/Y_ollama/Y_quick_info.md

-0) sudo apt install python3-pip
+0) > sudo apt install python3-pip
-1) curl -fsSL https://ollama.com/install.sh | sh     -->> ollama gets installed in your system and starts some services http://localhost:11434/                           -->> In this url its saying ollama running , need to figureout how to stop it , other than using systemctl
+1) > curl -fsSL https://ollama.com/install.sh | sh     -->> ollama gets installed in your system and starts some services http://localhost:11434/                             -->> In this url its saying ollama running , need to figureout how to stop it , other than using systemctl
+   > systemctl stop ollama.service                     -->> This is stopping ollama , need to figure out how to restart again
-2) ollama run <your_model_choice>                    -->> Through ollama the model gets downloaded and installed and starts running in your system ollama stop <your_model_choice>                   -->> This will stop your running model
+2) > ollama run <your_model_choice>                    -->> Through ollama the model gets downloaded and installed and starts running in your system
+   > ollama stop <your_model_choice>                   -->> This will stop your running model
-3) pip install ollama                                -->> Python library which lets you talk to your local running ollama and your model
+3) > pip install ollama                                -->> Python library which lets you talk to your local running ollama and your model
 4) Next Run this below code in python : from ollama import chat from ollama import ChatResponse